-Content marketers can almost never have too much data, provided it is accurate and of a reasonably high quality.
-After all, high-quality data enables insight, and insight assists us in fine tuning our marketing strategies and messaging to make sure they are on point.
+Content marketers can almost never have too much data, provided it is accurate and of reasonably high quality.
+After all, high-quality data enables insight, and insight assists us in fine-tuning our marketing strategies and messaging to make sure they are on point.

 The world of IoT looks set to become a true rainmaker for this purpose.
 Imagine scads of connected things (devices and people), constantly producing a stream of data back to the cloud.
 The data collected pours over, then mined for patterns, trends, and insights… add predictive analytics to the mix, and it almost sounds too good to be true!